Formic Acid Treatment for Bees (How to Use)

 It is also friendly to insects in most cases.
 Ants contain formic acid in their bodies.
 However, this natural acid, can be powerful too.
 Just the same as when we use vinegar as a weed killer.
 These materials are natural but strong.

 When formic acid evaporates at warm room temperature the vapor becomes a fumigant that kills varroa mites.
+It is also reported to help with tracheal mite control – another honey bee pest.

-How to Use Formic Acid for Bees
+How to Use Formic Acid in the Hive

 In the U.S., the safest way to use formic acid to treat beehives is with a product made by NOD Apiary in Canada.
 They are sold under the names: Mite Away Quick Strips (MAQS) and Formic Pro.